yarisvt/tyk-docs/tyk-docs/content/transform-traffic/request-body.md

 ## <a name="request-body-context-data"></a> Context Data

-As of version 2.2 Tyk also allows context variables to be injected into the body using the `._tyk_context.` namespace, unlike the context exposed to the URL rewriter and header injector, the body transform can fully iterate through list indices so, for example, calling `_tyk_context.path_parts[0]` in a template will expose the first entry in the `path_parts` list.
+As of version 2.2 Tyk also allows context variables to be injected into the body using the `._tyk_context.` namespace.
+Unlike the context exposed to the URL rewriter and header injector, the body transform can fully iterate through list indices so, for example, calling `_tyk_context.path_parts[0]` in a template will expose the first entry in the `path_parts` list.

 Some of the context variables that are available are: